Booking and Planning a Special Event

 If you are not sure if your event requires a special event permit or not, please email the Reservations Supervisor SpecialEventPermit@ebparks.org with information about your requested activity and she will respond within 2 business days with additional information.

-• 1 Year Prior- Special Events may be booked up to one year in advance.
+- 1 Year Prior- Special Events may be booked up to one year in advance.
 It is strongly encouraged to start the application process as early as possible in order to confirm date(s), location, and approvals.
-A non-refundable deposit is due at the time of booking in order to hold your date.
+A non-refundable initial payment of $100 is due at the time of booking in order to hold your date.

-• 60 Days Prior-Last day to submit Full Application for NEW EVENTS.
-Applications must be completed and submitted to the Reservations Supervisor.
+- 60 Days Prior-Last day to submit Full Application for NEW EVENTS.
+Applications must be completed and submitted to the Park Supervisor.

-• 45 Days Prior-Last day to submit Full Application for REPEAT EVENTS.
-Applications must be completed and submitted to the Reservations Supervisor.
+- 45 Days Prior-Last day to submit Full Application for REPEAT EVENTS.
+Applications must be completed and submitted to the Park Supervisor.

-• A Firm Permit is the final contract, with all rules and regulations outlined.
-The Event is NOT confirmed until the Firm Permit has been signed by the applicant and returned to the Reservations Supervisor.
+- A Permit is the final contract, with all rules and regulations outlined.
+The Event is NOT confirmed until the Permit has been signed by the applicant, returned to the Reservations Supervisor, and countersigned by the reservations supervisor.

 1. Review all of the steps of the process below.

-2. Contact the Reservations Supervisor at firstname.lastname@example.org to see if the date and park of choice is available.
-(Encouraged to do one year in advance)
+2. Contact the Reservations Supervisor at SpecialEventPermit@ebparks.org to see if the date and park of choice is available.
+(Encouraged to do one year in advance and at least 90 days prior for new events)

-3. New events must provide a written event proposal including the following key information:
+3. Events must provide a written event proposal including the following key information:

 After completing the above the Reservations Supervisor will review your request and respond within two weeks.
-If the date and location are available, the Reservations Supervisor will send out a Special Event Application.
-Applications are not available online.
+If the date and location are available, the Reservations Supervisor will send out a Special Event Application form.
+Application forms are not available online.
 A non-refundable deposit is due at time of booking to ensure a firm commitment.

 Event plan requirement: You must provide a detailed event plan.
 EVERYTHING you will need for the duration of your event from set-up to clean-up must be included.
 If you make changes to your event plan, you will be asked to resubmit your entire application.